Select-Property/node_technical_interview/README.md

 When we retrieve a blog posts we also need to make an extra request to retreive it's outreach information from a thrid party service.

-Currently this is not a problem with there being such low numbers of blog posts per aurthor, but in the future this may become a problem when we have a larger number of posts.
+Currently this is not an issue with there being a low number of blog posts per aurthor, but in the future this may become a problem with the number of posts increasing.

 The latency per request to the thrid party is unknown.
-Can you provide any solutions in how we could tackle this problem in the future?
+Can you provide any solutions for how we could tackle this problem?

 ----